 Maintaining Eligibility For Chancellors Blue and Gold Scholarship

-The Chancellor’s Blue and Gold Scholarship Program was established by the University of California, Los Angeles in the Fall of 1998 to recognize the academic achievements of first year students coming to UCLA from Los Angeles County High Schools that traditionally have sent few students to UCLA.
+The Chancellor’s Blue and Gold Scholarship Program was established by the University of California, Los Angeles in the Fall of 1998 to recognize the academic achievements of first-year students coming to UCLA from Los Angeles County High Schools that traditionally have sent few students to UCLA.

 - In order to maintain your eligibility as a Chancellor’s Blue and Gold Scholar, you must submit the FAFSA or California Dream Act application annually by the March 2 deadline.
-Failure to meet the deadline will result in cancellation of your scholarship.
+Failure to meet the deadline will result in the cancellation of your scholarship.

 - Scholars must notify Financial Aid and Scholarships of any change in family financial circumstances.